bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 Groovy Resource Adapter
 ====
 Groovy Resource Adapter allows to integrate any third-party management software with SNAMP using Groovy script.
 The script program has access to all management information provided by connected managed resources.
-It is very useful is the following cases:
+It can be useful in the following cases:
 * Applying complex analysis on metrics
 * Applying validation rules on attributes
 * Processing notifications